#General Hospital: Anna Returns After Robin Busts Aunty Alex!

 General Hospital Spoilers for Next Week, Wednesday May 17, 2017: How Much Does Anna Remember?

 The real Anna Devane is in hospital in London.
-Upon waking up, will Anna remember how she got in hospital?
-When the nurse asks Anna does she know where she is will Anna be able to put the pieces together or will Anna’s illness buy more time for evil twin Alex to carry on leading a double life?
+Upon waking up, will Anna remember how she got in the hospital?
+When the nurse asks Anna does she know where she is, will Anna be able to put the pieces together, or will Anna’s illness buy more time for evil twin Alex to carry on leading a double life?

 General Hospital spoilers reveal that Nina will tell Andre about how Anna was spying on Valentin.